I-is-as-I-does/Webpack-Starter/README.md

 ## Init

-When in project folder:
+When inside project folder:

 ```bash
 npm init -y
 npm install webpack webpack-cli --save-dev
 ```

--y skip guided package.json creation
+`-y` skip guided `package.json` creation

 ## Dependencies

 ### Install package

-When installing a package that will be bundled into your production bundle, you should use npm install --save.
-If you're installing a package for development purposes (e.g. a linter, testing libraries, etc.) then you should use npm install --save-dev.
+> When installing a package that will be bundled into your production bundle, you should use `npm install --save`.
+If you're installing a package for development purposes (e.g. a linter, testing libraries, etc.) then you should use `npm install --save-dev`.

 ex. :